Winchester Center station: Reconstruction

+Planning

 The MBTA is making renovations to the station which will repair water damage and make it fully accessible.
 The station design was advanced to 15% in December 2011; Jacobs Engineering was then chosen as the contractor for final design in June 2012.
 Funding issues prevented this design work from beginning until 2013.
 It was later determined that the mini-high platforms of the 15% design were not sufficient for state accessibility requirements, and that full-length high-level platforms would be required.
 The town objected to simply changing the design to accommodate these platforms.

 After several iterations, a new 15% design was reached in December 2015.
 The rebuilt station will have 724 ft-long high-level platforms; although shorter than the 800 ft MBTA standard, they will still be able to platform 9 cars.
-A gauntlet track may be installed to allow Pan Am Railways freight trains to pass.
+A gauntlet track may be installed to allow CSX Transportation freight trains to pass.
 A new interlocking may be built south of the station, which will allow greater flexibility during construction and allow the retirement of the former Woburn Branch interlocking north of the station after completion.
 Although early designs called for replacement of existing ramps, the new 15% design added two redundant elevators at the southern end of each platform.
 The 1957-built station was originally to be demolished to make room for the elevators and staircases.
 The northern ramp to the outbound platform will be moved north of the adjacent rotary; the northern inbound ramp will be rebuilt at its present location south of the rotary, with the possibility of an additional ramp north of the rotary in the future.

 Design of the station was then expected to be completed by the end of 2016, with the $25.8 million construction beginning in 2017.
 By October 2016, bidding was expected to begin that December.
 The MBTA designated $34 million in funding in 2016, but the projected cost rose to $54 million by 2018.
 By late 2019, the total project budget was $49.9 million: $7.3 million for design and $42.5 million for construction.
 By May 2020, the MBTA expected to begin construction in fall 2020, with completion in spring 2023.
 However, the project was put on hold in 2020 due to budgetary issues caused by the COVID-19 pandemic.